Highway maintenance |

 - Groups do not work in dangerous areas like medians, roundabouts, bridges, or steep slopes.

 Specific information regarding specific safety topics.
 As a volunteer you should be aware of these safety concerns.
+For more information,

-view Adopt-A-Highway Safety education page.
+view Adopt-A-Highway Clean up hazards page.

 Hazardous waste found along our highways can pose potential dangers for Adopt-A-Highway volunteers.

-- Materials that should never be picked up
+Materials that should never be picked up:

 - Meth lab waste